xmos/lib_src/doc/rst/programming_guide/fixed_ratio_src.rst

 Overview
 --------

-The SRC library includes synchronous sample rate conversion functions to downsample (decimate) and oversample (upsample or interpolate) by a fixed factor of three.
+The SRC library includes synchronous sample rate conversion functions to downsample (decimate) and oversample (upsample or interpolate) by a fixed factor of 3.

 These components offer a high quality conversion with an SNR of 130 dB.